 Figgy’s Christmas puddings are handmade in Devon to an old family recipe and have won over a dozen food awards.
 Steeped in Somerset Cider Brandy and Hanlons Port Stout, they make an ideal Christmas treat or a special present for foodie friends and family.
 Each pudding is aged to perfection and beautifully presented in a Mason Cash ceramic bowl with traditional pudding cloth wrap.
 They are made by husband and wife team Joanne and Richard Evans, in their small bakery near Exeter.
 In an age of re-invention, this is Christmas pudding as it used to be – light in texture, rich in flavour and a delight to bring flaming to the Christmas table.

 This is the Christmas pudding you will find on our President’s table.
 Orlando Murrin says, ‘I absolutely love making Christmas puddings – everything about the process, from hunting out ingredients to wrapping the cooked puds up in muslin and stashing them away for the big day.
 Three years ago, I was given a Figgy’s Christmas Pudding, and it was so perfect in every way that I decided – with a pang – that I would in future forego the pleasure of making my own, and stick with Figgy’s.
 As far as I’m concerned, these puds are as good as, or better, than anything you can make at home.'

-Jo and Richard are offering GFW members 20% discount on all orders, with the code GFW20. figgys.co.uk
+Jo and Richard are offering GFW members 10% discount on all orders; please email firstname.lastname@example.org to place your order.

 Forman and Field